 These dogs are no ordinary spaniels.
 Despite being a spaniel, this breed is said to have scent-tracking abilities comparable to a Bloodhound’s.
 In fact, they were purposely bred with this in mind – thanks to a group of German hunters in the 1880s.

-The hunters brought back an old hunting dog, called the Stober.
-They had incredible noses and an impressive ability to track.
-Eventually, the Stober was crossed with various spaniels to create the German Spaniel that we know today.
+The hunters brought back an old hunting dog, called the “Stober.”
+Those dogs had incredible noses and an impressive ability to track.
+Eventually, the Stober was crossed with various spaniels to create the now German Spaniel that we know today.